chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Metrics_Monitoring_Configration.md

         ![CloudWatch_AutomaticDashboard](images/ClodWatch_Automatic_Dashboard.png)

-4. Select or filter the AutomateHA cluster instance or metrics want to check.
+1. Select or filter the AutomateHA cluster instance or metrics want to check.

    ![CloudWatch_CPU_EC2_Metrics](images/CloudWatch_CPU_EC2_Metrics.png)

 We can further add many more filters and queries to gain the visualization or metrics as per business needs - [Use Amazon CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html)

-### AutomateHA cluster Metrics monitoring Setup
+### AutomateHA cluster Metrics monitoring setup

 Use metrics explorer to monitor AutomateHA cluster resources by their tags and properties.
 Metrics explorer is a tag-based tool that enables you to filter, aggregate, and visualize your metrics by tags and resource properties, to enhance observability for your services.

 1. Open the CloudWatch console.

-2. In the navigation pane, choose Explorer.
+1. In the navigation pane, choose Explorer.

-3. Do one of the following:
+1. Do one of the following:

    * To use a template, select it in the box that currently shows Empty Explorer.